oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 storefront-8ddc6db75-nxlnm      2/2     Running   0          7m55s
 zipkin-84466dc99f-w5hhc         2/2     Running   0          7m55s

-Note that pods have 2/2 in the READY column, this means that thee are **two** copntainers running in the pod, previously would have seen 1/1 meaning only one container was running, (the application)
+Note that pods have 2/2 in the READY column, this means that there are **two** containers running in the pod, previously would have seen 1/1 meaning only one container was running, (the application)

 Let's see what's in those pods, here we're going to use the jsonpath ooption to kubectl to reduce the amount of output